Marcel Dalio

-Marcel Dalio (born Marcel Benoit Blauschild; 23 November 1899 in Paris – 18 November 1983) was a French movie actor.
-He had major roles in two films directed by Jean Renoir, La Grande Illusion (1937) and The Rules of the Game (1939).
+Marcel Dalio (born Marcel Benoit Blauschild; 23 November 1899 – 18 November 1983), sometimes credited mononymously as Dalio, was a French actor.
+He began his career in the 1930s as a leading man, notably starring in Jean Renoir's La Grande Illusion (1937) and The Rules of the Game (1939), before becoming known as in-demand character actor.
+His film career spanned nearly 200 productions released between 1931 and 1982, both in France and the United States.

 Life and career

-Early life in France
+Early life and career in France

 Dalio was born Marcel Benoit Blauschild in Paris to Romanian-Jewish immigrant parents.
+His Jewish name was Israel Mosche.
 He trained at the Paris Conservatoire and performed in revues from 1920.
-Dalio appeared in stage plays from the 1920s and acted in French films in the 1930s.
+He appeared in stage plays from the 1920s and acted in French films in the 1930s, typically credited under the mononym "Dalio".

 His first big film success was in Julien Duvivier's Pépé le Moko (1937).
-He followed them with two films for Jean Renoir, La Grande Illusion (1937) and The Rules of the Game (La Règle du jeu, 1939).
+He followed them with starring roles in two films for Jean Renoir, La Grande Illusion (1937) and The Rules of the Game (1939).

 After divorcing his first wife, Jany Holt, he married the young actress Madeleine Lebeau in 1939.